Nearly 9 North Carolinians die every day from opioid overdose.

 About the Opioid Settlements

-North Carolina is part of a historic $26 billion agreement that will help bring desperately needed relief to communities impacted by opioids.
+North Carolina will receive $1.5 billion from a series of national opioid settlements totaling $56 billion – funds that will help bring desperately needed relief to communities impacted by opioids.
 These funds will be used to support treatment, recovery, harm reduction, and other life-saving programs and services in communities throughout the state.
 North Carolina’s Opioid and Substance Use Action Plan lays out concrete strategies to advance prevention, reduce harm, and connect people to the care that they need.

 Resources to Support Local Planning